AdobeDocs/experience-manager-release-information.en/help/update-release-vehicle-definitions.md

      <li>Delivered as a package</li>
      <li>Available on Software Distribution</li>
      <li>Dependent on the latest service pack released</li>
-     <li>CFP is self-dependant.
+     <li>CFP is self-dependent.
 Customers need not worry about finding/resolving dependencies.
 CFP should be installed on latest released Service Pack.</li>
      <li>CFP can be installed as a single package, which improves customer experience.</li>
     </ul> </td>
   </tr>